UPS-C/UPS-C.github.io/README.md

 # Website
-This is The Website For hosting static web pages
+This is The main hub Website for all Ecraft & Other stuff